ejedev/gopot/README.md

 GoPot can:

-- Accept a connection via SSH and authenticate (currently set to allow any user/pass combination)
+- Accept a connection via SSH and authenticate (currently set to allow any user/pass combination.)
 - Present a terminal to the user.
-- Log logins as well as actions performed by the user (which are currently being echoed back to them.
+- Log logins as well as actions performed by the user (it currently just responds with command not found.
 This is not production ready.)

 GoPot currently can not: